Visitation During the Coronavirus

 A San Jose Attorney Can Help You Create a Visitation Plan to Minimize Risk

 In general, now is not the time to hold strictly to visitation plans that could put your or your child at unnecessary risks.
 In most cases, it is possible to talk with the other parent and come to an agreement regarding changes to an existing visitation plan.
 In some cases, this may simply end in an argument with neither side budging.
 In this case, you will benefit from the assistance of an experienced San Jose child visitation and custody attorney stepping in and helping you create a parenting plan that minimizes risk while still allowing your child to have access to each parent when possible.
-To get started today, contact Foster Hsu, LLP at 408-841-7200 to schedule a consultation at no cost.
+To get started today, contact Foster Hsu, LLP at 408-841-7200 to schedule a consultation.